Malaysia Agreement: Decolonisation, self-determination and referendum

 The issue of self-determination with respect to the peoples of North Borneo, Sarawak, and Singapore formed the bedrock of yet another challenge to the formation of the Federation of Malaysia.
-Under the Joint Statement issued by the British and Malayan Federal Governments on 23 November 1961, clause 4 provided: Before coming to any final decision it is necessary to ascertain the views of the peoples.
-It has accordingly been decided to set up a Commission to carry out this task and to make recommendations ........
+Under the Joint Statement issued by the British and Malayan Federal Governments on 23 November 1961, clause 4 provided:

+Before coming to any final decision it is necessary to ascertain the views of the peoples of North Borneo and Sarawak.
+It has accordingly been decided to set up a Commission to carry out this task and to make recommendations.